Russia, shaken by Ukrainian strike, could step up drone use

 The Strategic Communications Directorate of Ukraine’s armed forces claimed Sunday that around 400 mobilized Russian soldiers were killed in a vocational school building in Makiivka and about 300 more were wounded.
 That claim couldn’t be independently verified.
 The Russian statement said the strike occurred “in the area of Makiivka” and didn’t mention the vocational school.

 Satellite photos analyzed by The AP show the apparent aftermath of the strike.
 An image from Dec.
 20 showed the building standing.
 An image from Jan.
 2 showed it reduced to rubble.
-Other days had intense cloud cover, making seeing the site by standard satellite imagery impossible.
+Other days had intense cloud cover, making it impossible to see the site by standard satellite imagery.

 Vigils for soldiers killed in the strike took place in two Russian cities Tuesday, the state RIA Novosti agency reported.